Donandrade/genotyping_pipeline/README.md

 Set to false to ignore previous pileups and use only the newly generated ones.

 - `PILEUP_TSV="old_pileup.list"`
 List/TSV file with paths to previously generated pileup files to be reused when `USE_PREV_PILEUPS=true`.
+Keep this file split by chromosome..

 ### Configuring the Array and `PER_TASK`